mr-nobadyX/AvniHomeFoodProduction/README.md

 ### **Project Overview**

-Kritika Home Food is a showcase website dedicated to displaying a range of freshly made chapatis and other home-style food products.
+Avni Home Food is a showcase website dedicated to displaying a range of freshly made chapatis and other home-style food products.
 The site is designed to deliver a warm, authentic experience by featuring detailed product imagery, pricing, and easy ordering options.
 It also includes dynamic features like smooth scrolling, lazy-loaded images, and an email subscription form for customer inquiries.

 ---